IgniteUI/indigo-design-docfx/en/components/hyperlink.md

 ## Styling

-The Hyperlink can be styled through the Styling library by changing its default blue color to another one, and you can change the URL and text.
+The Hyperlink can be styled through the Styling library by changing its default blue color to a different one.

 <img class="responsive-img" src="../images/hyperlink_styling.png" srcset="../images/hyperlink_styling@2x.png 2x" />